-Our family lawyers handle cases in Bergen County, Burlington County, Essex County, Hudson County, Hunterdon County, Mercer County, Middlesex County, Monmouth County, Morris County, Ocean County, Somerset County and Union County.
+Our family lawyers handle cases in Bergen County, Burlington County, Essex County, Hudson County, Hunterdon County, Mercer County, Middlesex County, Monmouth County, Morris County, Ocean County, Passaic County, Somerset County, Sussex County, Union County, and Warren County.
 Our attorneys serve on the Family Law Executive Committee (“FLEC”) of the New Jersey State Bar Association and as Early/Intensive Settlement Panelists in Bar Associations throughout the State.
 Our Family Law team includes R. 1:40 Qualified Mediators who conduct private and court-appointed mediation.

 Family Law Legal Terms and Procedures Glossary

 Appeal.
 The process of contesting the judgment of the trial court by submitting the issue to a higher court, generally the Appellate Division.
 An appeal of a final order or judgment must be made within 45 days of its entry.
 If an order is not final, it is deemed interlocutory and can only be appealed if the court grants permission.

 Case Information Statement (CIS).
 A multi-page financial document that must be completed by each party, describing the details of income, expenses, assets and debts.

 Certification.
 A sworn document setting forth facts related to a particular issue, similar to an Affidavit.
 A certification is filed with a Notice of Motion or in opposition to a Notice of Motion brought by your spouse.